Hardmath123/hardmath123.github.io/content/birds-and-the-representation-of-representation.md

 > that I want, and create an image of a similar species in exactly the same
 > pose so that all the differences are apparent...
 Your drawing becomes a
 > record of your understanding of that bird in that moment.

+## Unseeable birds

+(See Edgerton's photograph of Mrs. May Rogers Webster with her hummingbirds.)